 The Company assessed all terms and features of the Exchangeable notes in order to identify any potential embedded features that would require bifurcation.
 As part of this analysis, the Company assessed the economic characteristics and risks of the Exchangeable notes, including the conversion, put and call features.
 In consideration of these provisions, the Company determined that the optional redemption with a make-whole provision feature required bifurcation.
-The fair value of the optional redemption with a make-whole provision feature derivative was determined based on the difference between the fair value of the notes with the redemption with a make-whole provision feature.
+The fair value of the optional redemption with a make-whole provision feature derivative was determined based on the difference between the fair value of the notes with the redemption with a make-whole provision feature and the fair value of the notes without the redemption with a make-whole provision feature.
 The Company employed a Lattice model and determined that the fair value of the derivative upon issuance of the notes was \$552 and recorded this amount as derivative liability with an offsetting amount as a debt discount as a reduction to the carrying value of the notes on the closing date, or December 27, 2021.
 The optional redemption with a make-whole provision feature will be measured at fair value on a quarterly basis and the change in the fair value for the period will be recorded on the consolidated statements of operations.
 The Company determined that the change in fair value from December 27, 2021 to December 31, 2021 was not material.